Student Rights and ResponsibilitiesBack To Top

 - Academic dishonesty is defined as, but is not limited to:

 - CHEATING—using or attempting to use unauthorized materials, study aids, or information in any academic exercise, including copying from another person's work or preparing work for another person that is to be presented as the other person's own work.
+This includes utilizing phones or cameras to copy test or assignment materials.

 - FABRICATION—furnishing false information to a College official relative to academic matters, including but not limited to, misrepresentation of written information provided in admission documents.